 Child custody following a divorce is a tricky proposition in the best circumstances.
 You and your ex, and possibly the court, spend all this time hammering out the details of a parenting plan.
 That’s what lays out custody, visitation, and all the rest.
 This presents a specific, detailed plan.

 But what about the kids?
 What about their wishes in all of this?
-Do they get a say?
+Do they get a say in visitation or where they live?
 At what age does their input matter?
 Are there extenuating circumstances?
 These questions take an already complicated matter and make it even more complex.

 Rick Jones, one of our founding partners, regularly appears on the Danny Bonaduce and Sarah Morning Show, where he addresses family law questions from listeners.
 On one recent episode, a caller posed this question.
 Her daughter no longer wants to spend weekends with her father, despite the parenting plan.
 Does she have a choice in the matter?